Skip to content

 SOURCING MATERIALS

-Sourcing materials has become one of the lengthiest tasks for a converting team, and it takes place before the start of the project.
+Sourcing materials has become one of the longest tasks for a converting team, and it occurs before the start of the project.

-After over 37 years of converting, the number of different materials we’ve worked with has been tens of thousands.
-As a result, the materials we use must be delivered to us first.
-Material lead times can vary from 2 days to 6 months.
+After over 37 years of converting, we’ve worked with tens of thousands of different materials, many of which would expire due to the shelf life if fully stocked on our shelves.
+We don’t warehouse, so the materials we use must be delivered to us first.
+Yet, material lead times can vary widely, from 2 days to 6 months.

 Your quote will say how long it should remain valid, but due to the ever-changing cost of materials, the sooner you respond, the more accurate your estimate will be.